stalinbritto86/PHP-working-on-backend/README.md

 > ###### Day 1 (15/09/2022):

-Convert the .html files to .php which is ready to integrating php files.
+- Convert the .html files to .php which is ready to integrating with php files.
+- Manage permalinks structures.
+- Updating favicon, media files.
+- Adding comment lines for developer friendly.
+- Very responsive, working in all size devices.
+- Noted that contact form not working.

 ----------